awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

    1. **Delete on termination**: For Amazon EBS volumes, choose whether to delete the volume when the associated instance is terminated\.

    1. **Encrypted**: Choose **Yes** to change the encryption state of an Amazon EBS volume\.
-The default effect of setting this parameter varies with the choice of volume source, as described in the table below\.
-You must in all cases have permission to use the specified CMK\.
+The default effect of setting this parameter varies with the choice of volume source, as described in the following table\.
+In all cases, you must have permission to use the specified AWS KMS key\.
 For more information about specifying encrypted volumes, see [Amazon EBS encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Encryption outcomes**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)

-      \* If [encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) is enabled, all newly created volumes \(whether or not the **Encrypted** parameter is set to **Yes**\) are encrypted using the default CMK\.
-Setting both the **Encrypted** and **Key** parameters allows you to specify a non\-default CMK\.
+      \* If [encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) is enabled, all newly created volumes \(whether or not the **Encrypted** parameter is set to **Yes**\) are encrypted using the default KMS key\.
+Setting both the **Encrypted** and **Key** parameters allows you to specify a non\-default KMS key\.

-   1. **Key**: If you chose **Yes** in the previous step, optionally enter the customer master key \(CMK\) you want to use when encrypting the volumes\.
-Enter any CMK that you previously created using the AWS Key Management Service\.
+   1. **Key**: If you chose **Yes** in the previous step, optionally enter the KMS key you want to use when encrypting the volumes\.
+Enter any KMS key that you previously created using the AWS Key Management Service\.
 You can paste the full ARN of any key that you have access to\.
 For more information, see the [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/) and the [Required CMK key policy for use with encrypted volumes](key-policy-requirements-EBS-encryption.md) topic in this guide\.
 Note: Amazon EBS does not support asymmetric CMKs\.
 **Note**
-Providing a CMK without also setting the **Encrypted** parameter results in an error\.
+Providing a KMS key without also setting the **Encrypted** parameter results in an error\.

 1. For **Instance tags**, specify tags by providing key and value combinations\.
 You can tag the instances, the volumes, or both\.